 In August 2010, the Clarksburg office relocated to our new building at 400 White Oaks Boulevard, Bridgeport, WV.

-In August 2010, Culbertson, Weiss, Schetroma & Schug joined with Steptoe & Johnson expanding it’s presence to Meadville, Pennsylvania.
+In September 2010, Culbertson, Weiss, Schetroma & Schug joined with Steptoe & Johnson expanding its presence to Meadville, Pennsylvania.
 In September 2010, Carpenter Lane in Columbus, Ohio, joined the firm adding five additional attorneys to the Columbus office.

-In December 2010, Steptoe & Johnson expanded to Canonsburg, Pennsylvania, opening an office in Southpointe.
+In December 2010, Steptoe & Johnson expanded to Canonsburg, Pennsylvania, opening an office in Southpointe Business Park.